LiamLlamazares/math_blog/_posts/2022-11-03-Mallaivin-Calculus-6.md

 Proof.
 Suppose that $D\U tX$ is progressively measurable.
 Then, using the previously studied divergence [property](https://nowheredifferentiable.com/2022-07-02-Malliavin-Calculus-4/#:~:text=be%20a-,stochastic,-process%20such%20that) and the fact that the
-Skorohod integral is an extension of the Itô integral (link) gives
+Skorohod integral is an [extension of the Itô integral](https://nowheredifferentiable.com/2022-06-10-Malliavin-Calculus-2/#:~:text=As%20we%20saw%20in%20the%20previous%20theorem) gives

 <div>